Domestic Violence Solicitors

 Contact our domestic violence solicitors at the office on 27 Upper Mount Street in Dublin City Centre on 01-8272888 or use the quick enquiry form here to get help with your domestic violence case today.

-Your Expert Domestic Violence Claims Legal Team in Blanchardstown.
+Your Expert Domestic Violence Claims Legal Team in Dublin.

 At Carmody Moran Solicitors our experienced domestic violence solicitors in Dublin are on hand to advise and skilled in handling all nature of domestic abuse and other areas of Family Law.

 The two partners of Carmody Moran Solicitors in Dublin City Centre have a combined total of in excess of twenty five years professional legal experience.
 Together with their associates they aim to make the Court process as straight forward and navigable as possible while being on hand to alleviate their clients concerns and worries about going through the Court process.

 Anthony Carmody is one of the founding Partners of Carmody Moran Solicitors.

 He has significant experience in personal injury cases and general litigation having handled literally thousands of cases on behalf of clients based in Ireland and abroad.